Everything we know about Xbox Project Helix - the next-gen Xbox console

 Don't expect the Xbox Project Helix price to be less than current-gen consoles

-The current-generation of consoles has seen multiple price hikes during its six-year lifespan, with the Xbox Series X rising from $599.99 to $649.99 during October 2005, and the Xbox Series X (1TB) rising from $429.99 to $449.99.
+This shouldn't be all too surprising.
+The current generation of consoles has seen multiple price hikes during its six-year lifespan, with the Xbox Series X rising from $599.99 to $649.99 during October 2005, and the Xbox Series X (1TB) rising from $429.99 to $449.99.
 Typically, consoles get cheaper over time, yet Microsoft chose to raise its prices in the US as reported on the official Xbox website due to "changes in the macroeconomic environment."
 In layman's terms, as a response to the then tariff troubles.

 That, combined with the ongoing RAM supply issues, is inevitably going to have a knock-on effect on pricing.
 Take the Steam Machine, Valve's upcoming mini PC, which is expected to launch later this year.
 Despite the fact Valve has shared it's expected to come "early" this year, there's still no pricing information available for the upcoming pixel-pusher.
 Our team's own Phil Hayton suspects that the RAM shortages and the ongoing complexities of the US tariffs will result in it costing more than current-gen consoles, and that's likely to be true where the Xbox Project Helix is concerned, too.

-AMD could have a hand in Xbox Project Helix specs and performance
+AMD will have a hand in Xbox Project Helix specs and performance

-During a YouTube video posted on June 17, 2025, Xbox announced that it has "established a strategic, multi-year agreement" with GPU and PC part manufacturer AMD in an effort to "co-engineer silicon across a portfolio of devices, including our next-generation Xbox consoles."
-At the time, Project Helix wasn't known to the general public, but it's very likely Team Xbox could be utilizing AMD's tech to engineer the next-generational console.
+The AMD partnership isn't entirely surprising, as during a YouTube video posted on June 17, 2025, Xbox announced that it has "established a strategic, multi-year agreement" with GPU and PC part manufacturer AMD in an effort to "co-engineer silicon across a portfolio of devices, including our next-generation Xbox consoles."
+At the time, Project Helix wasn't known to the general public, but this was the first spark that ignited rumours that Team Xbox could be utilizing AMD's tech to engineer the next-generational console.

 Backwards compatibility for Xbox Project Helix games is looking positive